carlosivanr/hugo_website/content/guides/anova/2021-05-18-two-way-rm-anova/index.en.markdown

 }
 </style>

 ### The data set
 For this demo, we will use the data from Chapter 12, Table 1 in the AMCP package.
 In this hypothetical study, 10 subjects are participating in an experiment that tests how visual information can interfere with recognizing letters.
 Each subject performs a letter recognition task in two conditions, noise absent or present.
 Noise refers to visual information that is presented along with either a letter T or I that the subject needs to identify.
-Whithin each condition, visual information was either presented at 0&deg; (directly infront of the participant), at 4&deg; (slightly offset to one side), or at 8&deg; (even more offset to the side).
+Whithin each condition, visual information was either presented at 0&deg; (directly in front of the participant), at 4&deg; (slightly offset to one side), or at 8&deg; (even more offset to the side).
 Finally, the dependent variable in this study is the latency in milliseconds needed to identify the letter.

 ```r